tkeffer/benchmarks/README.md

 ### MySQL

-Same query strategy as sqlite.
+Using the same three query strategies as used above with sqlite.

 First run